(Last Updated on : 31/01/2019)

 and Talasari beach

-is located in the western part of Odisha spread over an area of 5,832 sq. km.
-Agriculture is the backbone of the economy and the main crops produced here are rice
+It is located in the western part of Odisha spread over an area of 5,832 sq. km.
+The main crops produced here are rice

 , citrus friuts, papaya

 are also grown.
-The places of interest in the district include Ambabhona (remains of an old fort), Barpali, Bhatli, Bijepur, Diptipur, and Panimura.
+The places of interest include Ambabhona, Barpali, Bhatli, Bijepur, Diptipur, and Panimura.

-is rich in mineral deposits and therefore mining is an important industry of the district.
+It is rich in mineral deposits and therefore mining is an important industry here.
 Mahanadi River

-and its tributaries traverse through Boudh rendering the plains fertile, which contribute, to the agrarian economy.
-Paddy is cultivated here in large quantities.
-The riverbed of Mahanadi is also a rich source of diamonds
+and its tributaries traverse through Boudh rendering the plains fertile helping in paddy cultivation.
+Mahanadi is a rich source of diamonds

 and other valuable gemstone.
 Boudh also has a flourishing textile industry.
-Boudh district is a region with rich cultural heritage which is manifested in the aesthetically temples, ancient Budha
+It is a region with rich cultural heritage manifested in the temples, ancient Budha

 statues and caves spread in the region.
 The Ramnath temple